carbon-language/carbon-lang/docs/design/generics/overview.md

 }
 ```

-Implementations may be defined within the class definition itself or externally.
+Implementations may be defined within the class definition itself or
+out-of-line.
+Implementations may optionally be start with the `external` keyword
+to say the members of the interface are not unqualified members of the class.
-External implementations may be defined in the library defining the interface.
+Out-of-line implementations must be external.
+External implementations may be
+defined in the library defining either the class or the interface.

 #### Qualified and unqualified access

 The methods of an interface implemented within the class definition may be
-called with the unqualified syntax.
-All methods of implemented interfaces may be
+called with the unqualified member syntax.
+All methods of implemented interfaces
-called with the qualified syntax, whether they are defined internally or
+may be called with the qualified syntax, whether they are defined internally or
 externally.

 ```